In this 6-minute read:

 - Maturity of 5 years, meaning that the full amount of the non-forgiven portion of the loan (including interest) is due in 5 years (or 2 years if you received your PPP loan early on in the program… see the terms of your loan for specifics)

-- You don’t need to start paying back your loan until you receive a decision on your forgiveness application or 10 months after the end of your covered loan period
+- You don’t need to start paying back your loan until you receive a decision on your forgiveness application (unless you file an appeal within 30 days of the decision; see above) or 10 months after the end of your covered loan period

 Any portion of the loan that you need to pay back will be paid back through your lender.
 If you have further questions about repaying your loan, talk to your lender.